Bash-09/mince-raft-rs/README.md

 ![Entity Information](journal/Entities.png)

-* Send a receive basic chat messages with the server and execute commands
+* Send and receive basic chat messages and execute commands on the server through chat

 ![Chat Being Used](journal/Chat.gif)

-* Read Chunk Data and get blocks to construct chunks
+* Read Chunk Data and get the blocks making up the world

 ![Block Palette for a chunk](journal/Palette.png)